Grand Canyon River Trip: April 13th through May 7th, 2024

 Bob's brother Jim.
 It was such a pleasure to have him on our boat for this entire, 226 mile river trip.

 Less than a half mile below the South Canyon camp is Stanton's Cave on river right.
-This is a natural cave that has been used by indigenous people going back 4,000 years.
+This is a natural cave that has been used by Indigenous people going back 4,000 years.
 More recently it was used by explorers including its namesake, Robert Brewster Stanton who used it in 1889 after an accident that killed three of his expedition crew.
 It is now sealed off to protect bat habitat.

 On the same bend in the river just below Stanton's Cave is Vasey's Paradise, an amazing clear water spring that gushes out of the Redwall Limestone.
 It is named after botanist George Vasey, a friend of John Wesley Powell, leader of the first official U.S. government-sponsored passage through the Grand Canyon.